iagoFG/PipePS/README.md

 6. next to etc/ folder another folder named usr-AB12-CD34-EF45/ (use same own code used for config file)
 7. inside usr-.../ create another folder named tpl/ with a default.html html with {{...}} templated file
 8. reload on your browser, you should see default.html instead of a blank page {{...}} interpreted and shown
-9. optional: create the other folders next to tpl/: an edit/ folder, a sessions/ folder and an users/ folder.
+9. optional: create next to tpl/ the empty folders edit/ sessions/ and users/ and then create inside a YOUR_USER_NAME.user file replacing values, with the following contents: &user=YOUR_USER_NAME&hash=PASSWORD_MD5_HASH&perm.edit=1&